Engelberg/instaparse/README.md

 	    ^
 	Expected:
 	"b"

 The `insta/parser` function, which builds the parser from the specification, also accepts the :start keyword to set the default start rule to something other than the first rule listed.

-#### Review of keyword arguments

-At this point, you've seen all the keyword arguments that an instaparse-generated parser accepts, `:start :rule-name`, `:partial true`, and `:total true`.
-All these keyword arguments can be freely mixed and work with both `insta/parse` and `insta/parses`.

-You've also seen both keyword arguments that can be used when building the parser from the specification: `:output-format (:enlive or :hiccup)` and `:start :rule-name` to set a different default start rule than the first rule.

 ### Transforming the tree